Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Numerical Evaluation

 \subsubsection{Algorithm Evaluation}

 We demonstrate the performance of \ac{msgt} using simulation.
-The population is sampled from \ac{ge} model, and the regime is $K=\mathcal{O}\left( N^\theta \right)$ with $\theta\leq 1/3$.
-The \ac{ge} parameters serve as our prior statistics, but in practice, we ignore samples where the number of defective items does not match $K$.
+The population is sampled from Gilbert-Elliott model, and the regime is $\mu=\mathcal{O}\left( N^\theta \right)$ with $\theta\leq 1/3$.
+The Gilbert-Elliott parameters serve as our prior statistics, but in practice, we ignore samples where the number of defective items does not match $K$.
+Equivalently, the reported success probabilities are conditional on a fixed realized $K$, which matches the way the analytical guarantees are applied on the typical event $K\in[K_{\min},K_{\max}]$ in the random-$K$ formulation.
 In addition, although in the complexity analysis, we considered Bernoulli encoder for simplification, here we use a near-constant column weight encoder that optimizes \ac{dnd}'s performance \cite{johnson2018performance}, with $\frac{\ln{2}}{K}T$ tests sampled randomly for each item.
-The parameter $\gamma$ was chosen to satisfy \eqref{eq:gamma_cond} and $L=500$ was chosen empirically.
-Fig.~\ref{fig:ConfNew1} compares \ac{msgt} to \ac{map}, \ac{ml}, and \ac{dd} algorithms.
+In all experiments, the parameter $\gamma$ is selected to satisfy a target upper bound $\eta$ on the probability that the number of surviving candidates after Stage~1 exceeds $\gamma K_{\max}$ (see \eqref{eq:gamma_cond}), and $L=500$ was chosen empirically.
+We fix $\eta = 10^{-2}$, which was found to provide a good tradeoff between computational complexity and recovery performance across all tested regimes.
+The resulting value of $\gamma$ is computed according to the analytical bounds derived in Section~III-B and is held fixed across Monte Carlo trials.
+Fig.~\ref{fig:ConfNew1} compares \ac{msgt} to \ac{map}, \ac{ml}, \ac{dd}, and SCOMP (an algorithm that starts with DD and sequentially marks extra items as defective, ensuring the result is a satisfying set \cite{aldridge2014group}) algorithms.
 We run \ac{dnd} and \ac{dd} before \ac{ml} and \ac{map} for feasible runtime and memory consumption.
 The population includes $N \in \{500,1024,10000\}$ items and $K \in \{3,8,13\}$ defective items, respectively, and the empirical success probability is the average over $1000$ experiments.
 Note that for $N=1024,10000$ it is no longer possible to compare the performance since \ac{ml} and \ac{map} become infeasible (Fig.~\ref{fig:benchmark_K8},\ref{fig:benchmark_K13}).